pvorb/learn-you-a-haskell/en/09-input-and-output.md

 So as you can see, it's useful for encapsulating the `if <something> then do <some I/O action> else return ()` pattern.

-`sequence` takes a list of I/O actions and returns an I/O actions that will perform those actions one after the other.
+`sequence` takes a list of I/O actions and returns an I/O action that will perform those actions one after the other.
 The result contained in that I/O action will be a list of the results of all the I/O actions that were performed.
 Its type signature is